Del Conca USA used a Celona private wireless network to clean up its mess of Wi-Fi APs in its Loudon plant and reliably automate its workplace

 Celona’s neutral host

-Del Canco also has 50 or 60 employees working in its “mostly automated” factory.
+Del Conca also has 50 or 60 employees working in its “mostly automated” factory.
 Celona installed a neutral host system so that employees could bring their own devices and get connected at work.
 A neutral host architecture can use private wireless to extend public operator's cellular signals into plants - or other areas - where the operator's signal would not usually reach.

 Celona is playing in an enterprise segment that Dell'Oro Group identified as a "very large and mostly untapped opportunity" for private wireless vendors.
 Dell'Oro VP Stefan Pongratz noted in a recent statement "the market will continue to grow faster than both public RAN and enterprise WLAN, but because of the lower starting point, it will take some time before enterprise RAN revenues are large enough to stabilize public MBB swings."